 Gather industry-wide feedback on level 5 qualification gaps and adjustments to ensure they are fit for purpose.
 Ringa Hora has conducted a review of the NZ Certificate in Financial Services (Level 5).
 The working group which included industry representatives and providers, has submitted the qualification to NZQA for evaluation.
-Gather industry-wide feedback on essential skills and training for entry into the industry, including: A Financial literacy A Service skills A Cultural competency skills Soft skills are a common theme in essential skills for entering the industry.
+Current reviews include: Qualifications - 2024 Review of Credit Administration Qualifications (2765, 2766) is in progress.
+Standards - 2024 Review of Financial Services Professional Practice Unit Standards is in progress.
+Gather industry-wide feedback on essential skills and training for entry into the industry, including: A Financial literacy A Service skills Cultural competency skills Soft skills are a common theme in essential skills for entering the industry.
 It's great to be qualified, but you also need to communicate effectively, listen, show empathy, and be a people person.
 Tāwhia Group - Most of the major banks now have a diversity, equity, and inclusion strategy.
+Ringa Hora will continue to work with industry to gather industry-wide feedback on essential skills and training for entry into the industry.
 Identify barriers to compliance qualifications and investigate ways to increase access.
 Over the past three months, Ringa Hora have received requests regarding the development of an AML micro-credential.
 This event is the first of its kind, so the next step is to monitor progress and identify any further barriers to access.
+Ringa Hora will continue to touch base with providers to follow progress and if any barriers.
 Increase the diversity of financial qualification training providers, including those in regional locations: A Ensure access to high-quality information for provider applicants.
 NZMA has expressed interest in developing a programme towards the NZ Certificate in Financial Services Level 5.
 During the development of skill standards, Strategi mentioned that they offer a range of flexible delivery modes, including face-to-face, blended, and online options.
 They also tailor their programmes to suit the needs of the learner.
+Ringa Hora will continue to encourage financial training providers modes of training and delivery to ensure high quality information is readily available to learners outside the main centres.
 Identify providers that deliver to diverse communities and build meaningful relationships.
 Ringa Hora has built relationships with all providers delivering the NZ Certificate in Financial Services (Level 5).
 Each provider has its own approach and diversity strategy.
+Ringa Hora will continue to identify providers who do training for Credit Admin and Credit Management.
 Increase diverse mentoring opportunities.
 Industry to continue to support the various mentoring opportunities within the industry, including support networks ranging from webinars to industry groups.
 'Empower Women' is one such initiative.